 Create content personas

 As you try to develop a content marketing campaign, you must take the time to figure out who your audience is.
 It’s essential to understand what your readers want and what type of content they will consume.
-This knowledge will allow you to develop content personas so you deliver content that will be the most relevant and helpful to your audience.

 When you have solid content personas, you can better model your users buying behavior and target content at the various stages of the sales funnel.
 Without personas, you will be mostly guessing what content your audience hopes for – so more than likely you will share content about what you know instead of what your audience is actively seeking.